-Short moral stories with proverbs: Here we have listed few stories illustrating Proverbs.
-These inspiring stories for kids based on idioms that have deep meanings in it.
-Enjoy reading!!
+Short moral stories with proverbs: Here we have listed a few stories illustrating Proverbs.
+These inspiring stories for kids are based on idioms that have deep meanings in them.

 Union is Strength

 An old man had three sons.
 Unfortunately, they were always quarrelling among themselves.
-His efforts to reform them live at piece proved futile.
+His efforts to reform them to live in peace proved futile.

 This makes the old man extremely sad, he did not know how to set them right.
-At last, when he way on the death-bed, he hit upon a plan.
+At last, when he was on the deathbed, he hit upon a plan.

 “Now, my son,” said the father to his youngest son, “untie the bundle and try to break each stick separately” he at once cut the string and found that it was not at all an uphill task.

 He broke each stick quite easily.
 “Now, you see,” said the father, “when the sticks were tied together, they were too strong to be broken by anyone of you.

 But when they fell apart, they could be broken easily.
 So my sons, if you hold together like a bundle of sticks, not to speak of doing you some harm, nobody will be able to touch a hair of your head.